usgs/wdfn-blog/content/fileOptions.md

 OK, so we don't need to buy an Oracle license.
 We still want to make a smart choice in the way we save and access the data.
 We usually have one to many file(s) that we share between a few people.
 So, we'll want to minimize the file size to reduce that transfer time (we have used Google drive and S3 buckets to store files to share historically).
 We'd also like to minimize the time to read and write the files.
 Maintaining attributes such as column types is also ideal.

 I will be using a large, wide, data frame to test `data.table`,`readr`, `fst`, `feather`, `sqlite`, and `MonetDBLite` data import functions.
 Late in the game, I tried to incorporate `sparklyr` into this analysis. `sparklyr` looks and sounds like an appealing option especially for "really big data".
 However, I was not able to get my standard examples presented here to work.
 The dependency on a specific version of Java made me nervous (at least, at the time of writing this blog post).
-So, while it might be an attractive solution, there was a bit too much of a learning curve for the needs of our group.
+So, while it might be an attractive solution, there was a bit too much of a learning curve for the needs of our group. `vroom` is another package on the horizon, but at the time of writing the blog, it was still very much in development.

 What is in the data frame is not important to this analysis.
 Keep in mind that your own personal "biggish" data frame and your hardware might have different results.
 Let's start by loading the whole file into memory.
 The columns are a mix of factors, characters, numerics, dates, and logicals.